 December 17th, 2011:

 Depot Day 2011 at Sandy Hook School.
-Again, the contents of the glass display case between these two gentleman has changed:
+Yet again, we see that the contents of the glass display case, positioned between these two gentlemen, has changed—further evidence that the school was being regularly maintained and updated, not abandoned as some would like you to believe:

 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-60/i-7F79bTF/A

 “Local Boy Scouts and many others helped load donated holiday gifts for delivery to local families on Depot Day at Sandy Hook School.”
-Picture #1 Picture #2
+Photo #1 Photo #2

 January 4th, 2012: